 The hill on which people were standing in my photos has now been closed off.

-It makes me think about what all these lava fields in Iceland have covered and the antiquities they have destroyed since the settlement of Iceland
+It makes me think about what all these lava fields in Iceland have covered and the antiquities they have destroyed since Iceland's settlement.

-See also my travel blog: Stöng - Ruins of a Real Viking Settlement Manor and the Reconstructed Saga-Age Farm in Iceland where I tell you about the 1104 volcanic eruption in Mt.
-Hekla and the Viking longhouses which got cot buried under layers of pumice.
+See also my travel blog: Stöng - Ruins of a Real Viking Settlement Manor and the Reconstructed Saga-Age Farm in Iceland, where I tell you about the 1104 volcanic eruption at Mt.
+Hekla and the Viking longhouses that were buried under layers of pumice.

 The lava flow looks beautiful from above

-What a fantastic day this had been and I returned back feeling elated and filled with energy after witnessing the massive forces of nature at work :)
+What a fantastic day this had been, and I returned feeling elated and filled with energy after witnessing the massive forces of nature at work :)

 Have a lovely time in Iceland :)